Compare invoice finance

 Is invoice finance suitable for seasonal businesses?

-Yes, invoice finance can help seasonal businesses maintain cash flow during slow periods and prepare for peak seasons.
+Yes, invoice finance is suitable for seasonal businesses as it helps maintain cash flow during slow periods and ensures they have the funds needed to prepare for peak seasons.

 How long does it take to get the money?